 As an official partner of both the Cannes Film Festival and Historic Grand Prix of Monaco, Swiss watchmaker Chopard covers a lot of distinguished ground.
 Some of its watches and jewels represent the top shelf of glitz and glamour, while others pair refinement and functionality with superb precision.
 Adding some ethical awareness to the brand’s legendary success is a commitment to using sustainable gold when possible.

 Also known as Montres Corum Sàrl, luxury watch company Corum has absolutely conquered the art of bold design and trusty mechanics.
 Its Admiral’s Cup and Bubble watch series along with other limited edition timepieces are basically what the competition aspires to.
 Most of Corum’s prices are in the mid-range, but every now and then it’ll release a timepiece for top dollar collectors only.
 The Swiss watch brand’s currently owned by a Chinese company, but the watches themselves remain striking examples of the best in fearless Swiss engineering.

 Founder: Gaston Ries, René Bannwart

 12. Frederique Constant

-In a relatively short time, luxury watch brand Frederique Constant has jumped to the head of the luxury pack.
+In a relatively short time, luxury watch company Frederique Constant has jumped to the head of the luxury pack.
 That meteoric success comes by way of manageable prices, painstaking attention to detail, undeniable appeal and tireless innovation.
-Among the brand’s many accomplishments are the productions of its own award-winning Heart Beat movement and silicon escapement wheel.
+Among the Swiss watch brand’s many accomplishments are the productions of its own award-winning Heart Beat movement and silicon escapement wheel.
 To keep those creative juices flowing, Frederique Constant recently forayed into luxury smartwatch territory.
 The results are brilliant in every sense of the word.